kevyJose/AVC-Project_ENGR101/README.md

 Software Developer (writing core code and extending functionality, testing and documentation, debugging and committing to git, writing test cases and documenting performance against milestones)

+* Core - following the line
+* Completion - includes obstacles and dead-ends, 90-deg corners
+* Challenge - more of a maze structure...stay between the walls...corridor shape

 ### DATED PLAN AND MILESTONE GOALS

 **- Week Ending 5<sup>th</sup> June 2020**